Resources for Stewardship and Planned Giving

 Annual giving is an ethic, a discipline like prayer and service and worship, that is essential to discipleship and transformational to the individual.
 And like the other elements of discipleship, it must be done year-round.
 We would never restrict prayer to three months a year, or only offer pastoral care for five weeks.
 Stewardship – the regular, thoughtful, prayerful commitment of earthly resources to the purposes of Christ – must be done year around.

 The resources below offer tools for year-round annual giving practices as well as stewardship seasons that last just a few weeks.
-For help with any of these resources, please contact Shay Craig, the associate for resource development.
+For help with any of these resources, please contact Crystal Plummer.

 - Episcopal Church Foundation (ECF): Annual Giving and Development